nxp-auto-goldvip/gvip/linux/cloud-gw/README.rst

 telemetry data.

 Note: The deployment of the Greengrass group has to be done only once.
-The network configuration is not persistent between reboots.
+The network configuration and time are not persistent between reboots.
 Please check :ref:`config-telemetry-after-reboot` for further information.

 Accessing the SiteWise dashboard